What is the Australian PV Institute?

 Rob Passey

-Rob has 20 years’ experience working in the energy sector.
+Rob has 24 years’ experience working in the energy sector.
 He is a Senior Research Fellow in the School of Photovoltaic and Renewable Energy Engineering at the University of New South Wales.
-He is also a Senior Consultant at ITP Renewables and Treasurer at ther Australian PV Institute.
+He is also a Senior Manager at ITP Renewables and Treasurer at ther Australian PV Institute.
 Rob’s policy research and analysis focus includes renewable energy, distributed generation, energy efficiency and emissions trading.
 He is especially interested in developing market mechanisms to reduce greenhouse emissions, increase uptake of low emission technologies and drive energy efficiency.
 In addition, Rob is researching areas such as smart grids, electric vehicles, and technical assessments of low emissions technologies.

 Rob has a Bachelor of Science (First Class Honours and University Medal) from the University of New South Wales, Bachelor of Applied Science and Master of Science from Murdoch University and PhD from the University of New South Wales.
 Linkedin